DPRL/min/pen_entry/Documentation.md

 Important files in the new setup are:

-* `Editor.PermEvents.js`: This file contains events which are bound when m<sub>in</sub> starts and then left alone.
+* `Editor.PermEvents.js`: This file contains events which are bound when min starts and then left alone.
 This is where the events attached to the buttons on the top-bar are located.
-It also includes code for all drag and drop functionality in m<sub>in</sub>.
+It also includes code for all drag and drop functionality in min.
 * `Editor.EditorMode.js`: This file contains code that will be used by all EditorModes.
-All *Mode style objects have an instance of this object at the top of their prototype chain.
+All Mode style objects have an instance of this object at the top of their prototype chain.
 * `Editor.DrawMode.js`: This file contains the objects that are used for behavior that is active in DrawMode, such as the typing tool and the drawing tool.
 * `Editor.SelectionMode.js`: This file contains methods that are used when the user is resizing or moving any segment.
 This is part of the prototype chain for selection modes.
 * `Editor.RectangleSelectionMode.js`: This contains code specific to rectangle selection.
-When a segment is selected, SelectionMode takes over.
+When a segment is selected, SelectionMode takesover.

 The event system accepts three types of input: keyboard inputs, pen stroke clicks, and image files.
 Each type of input will fire a different function.
 Keyboard inputs will be